 Constantly Moving Targets and Dial Indicators

 Here are a few things to know about making reeds...

 Learning to make reeds is a big endeavor to undertake and has always been extremely difficult and time consuming to learn.
 One reason is because there are several 'moving targets' that we have to hit all at once to make a great reed.
-Also, the process of learning how to make reeds and to hit these 'moving targets' is largely a guess and check process.
+Additionally, the process of learning how to make reeds and adjusting to these 'moving targets' is largely a guess and check process.

 These moving targets are constantly changing variables that affect our reeds.
 Weather affects how reeds works - and not just temperature, but also the humidity, barometric pressure, and precipitation.
 The venue we are playing in, the specific oboe, and the altitude all have an effect on how you will want your reeds to sound and function.
 Cane, knife sharpness, and even staples are almost always in constant flux as well.
-The process of learning to make oboe reeds is not really about learning a specific process, but rather about learning how to adjust to as many different situations as possible.
+The process of learning to make oboe reeds is not just about learning a specific process, but rather about learning how to adjust to as many different situations as possible.
 In my own experience, the time it took me to go from being a reed making novice to making my first good reed was shorter than the time it took to go from making that one good reed to making playable reeds on a consistent basis.

 What you can do about your reed making...